What is IV ALA?

-IV alpha lipoic acid (ALA) is used to treat cancer (especially pancreatic cancer with metastasis), neuropathy and chronic liver disease.
-It is a powerful antioxidant, like vitamin C and E, and helps to protect cells from oxidative damage.
+IV alpha lipoic acid (ALA) is used to treat cancer, neuropathy and chronic liver disease.
+This fatty acid is a natural, yet powerful antioxidant, like vitamin C and E, found in many foods and helps protect cells from oxidative damage.

 - an agent that reduces oxidative stress

 - its ability to stabilize NF(k)B (a protein complex that regulates DNA transcription)

 - its ability to stimulate pro-oxidant cancer cell death